Coronavirus (Covid-19) Frequently Asked Questions

 This section is only relevant for ESRC-funded students.

 First and second year students and their supervisors have been contacted with details on how to submit a request.
 Extensions may be granted on a case-by-case basis for students whose work has been affected by the pandemic, for example, they are unable to work, or their progress is impeded by closure of their research organisations/Covid-19 restrictions and/or caring responsibilities.
 Requests will be considered by members of the SGSSS Directorate and your HEI Deans’ Group representative, where required.
 Applications will only be reviewed during specific windows.
 The first of these is 31 August to 30 September 2020 and the second is 29 January to 26 February 2021 (we will introduce further windows depending on how the situation with Covid-19 evolves).
+The Covid-19 Related Studentship Extension Request Form for first and second year students can be found here.

 For part-time students, all the guidance published is valid and applies on a pro-rated basis with the process depending on the funding end date.
 If the student’s funding end date is from 1 March 2020 to 31 March 2021, they fall within the UKRIs definition of an Eligible final year student.
 If it is after 31 March 2021, please refer to the guidance above for first and second years.